T-ara: Bullying scandal

 On July 25-26, T-ara held a concert in Japan where Hwayoung performed only one song due to an alleged leg injury.
 Afterward, Hyomin tweeted, "There are differences in levels of determination.
 Let us have more determination," which the other members supported.
 Hwayoung responded, "Sometimes, even determination alone is not enough...
 God, you know everything right?".
 Her sister Hyoyoung added, "My better half is suffering.
 My heart hurts.".
-These tweets led to speculation of conflict within the group, sparking a major controversy and backlash against the members.
+These tweets led to speculation of conflict within the group, which caused a major controversy and backlash against the members.

 On July 30, Core Contents Media announced Hwayoung's departure after 1 year and 8 months, citing staff complaints and denying the bullying rumors.
 Despite both sides stating there was no bullying, public opinion overwhelmingly supported Hwayoung, leading to T-ara temporarily suspending activities.

 In February 2017, Hwayoung and her twin sister Hyoyoung appeared on Live Talk Show Taxi and revisited the controversy.
 While Hwayoung initially denied bullying, she now claimed she was "hated" and "bullied" by the other members.
 Shortly after, a former staff member alleged the twins had actually "bullied" the other members and released texts showing Hyoyoung threatening Areum with physical harm for not supporting Hwayoung.

 Following this, more staff members revealed evidence of Hwayoung being disrespectful to members and stylists, and exaggerating her injury for sympathy.
 Although Hwayoung initially denied the claims and criticized the staffers, she later admitted the texts were real and subsequently deleted her Instagram account.

+In 2024, former agency chief Kim Kwang-soo reignited the controversy and remarked: "T-ara members did nothing wrong."
+In response, Hwayoung countered that she was indeed subjected to physical and verbal abuse from some group members, had evidence to support her claims, but kept silence so she and her twin sister could be released from the agency contracts.

 Legal

 In August 2010, Voice of the People newspaper reported that the operator of T-ara's fan cafe embezzled money after collecting it from members.
 The embezzled amount is reported to have ranged from several million to 10 million won.

-On April 13, 2012, T-ara was supposed to hold a concert in the United States with Davichi and Yangpa, titled "Power & Beauty in San Francisco" with around 8,000 tickets already sold.
+On April 13, 2012, T-ara was supposed to hold a concert in the United States with Davichi and Yangpa, titled "Power & Beauty in San Francisco", with around 8,000 tickets already sold.
 However, the concert was postponed and later cancelled due to visas not being prepared four days before the event.
 The event organizer, Namu Entertainment later sued Core Contents Media, blaming the agency for not taking precautions and not preparing visas in time.